tonoriesco/Beancount-PostgreSQL/README.md

 You must chmod 0600 ~/.pgpass in order for it to not be silently ignored by psql.

-## import_prices
+## import_prices.py

-With this script, you can import into a table 'prices' in the database bean the data from your prices.bean file.
+With this script, you can import into a table 'prices' in the database defined the data from your prices.bean file.
-This file is filled running:
+The file prices.bean is filled running:
-> bean-price --no-cache main.bean >> prices.bean
+> # bean-price --no-cache main.bean >> prices.bean

 Normally in a cron or at regular times to have all the values.
 An example of this prices.bean in included.